create3000/x_ite/docs/_posts/components/HAnim/HAnimSegment.md

 #### Hint

-- For abitrary humanoids, HAnimSegment name can describe geometry between parent HAnimJoint and sibling HAnimJoint nodes (for example LeftHip_to_LeftKnee).
+- For arbitrary humanoids, HAnimSegment name can describe geometry between parent HAnimJoint and sibling HAnimJoint nodes (for example LeftHip_to_LeftKnee).

 #### Warning